natsumerinchan/Libhoudini_Installer/README.md

 4. Open this package as a .7z file by 7-Zip or NanaZip,put houdini.sfs into $Package_root_directory/system/etc directory
 5. Install this package by Gearlock Recovery mode
+6. Go to Settings and turn on the arm compatibility switch,reboot.
+7. Enjoy!